-Indication of charge levef, when battery is charging
+Indication of charge level, when battery is charging

-When the battery is charging the indication is as follows:.
-Inside symbol indicate charging, outer ring is percent of charge.
+When the battery is charging the indication is as follows: Inside symbol indicates charging, the outer ring is the charge percentage.

-The accuracy of battery life measurement depends on how accurate the battery capacity has been measured.
-More about battery calibration can be read in chapter:4.4.
-In the centre top of the map is the "off course" indicator, which helps the pilot fly in the right direction.
-At the bottom of the map screen are three nav boxes, showing bearing, distance to the target and the pressure altitude.
+The accuracy of the battery life measurement depends on how accurate the battery capacity has been measured.
+More about battery calibration can be read in Section 4.4.
+In the centre top of the map is the "off course" indicator, which helps the pilot to fly in the right direction.
+At the bottom of the map screen are three nav boxes showing bearing, distance to the target and the pressure altitude.

-5.3 Info screen
+5.3 Info Screen

-On the info screen, is available data about GPS, Battery and Flight recorder status
+On the info screen GPS, Battery and Flight Recorder status are displayed.

-5.4 Flarm screen
+5.4 FLARM Screen

-Is visible only when the Nano3 detects a flarm connected to the external port.
-Selection of flarm targets and zooming is then available.
-If the Nano3 is connected to PowerFlarm, it is also able to show PCAS traffic.
+This is visible only when the Nano3 detects that a FLARM is connected to the external port.
+Selection of FLARM targets and zooming is then available.
+If the Nano3 is connected to a PowerFLARM, it is also able to show PCAS traffic.

-5.4.1 Flarm symbols
+5.4.1 FLARM Symbols

-5.5 Waypoint screen
+5.5 Waypoint Screen

-In this screen, the pilot can navigate to a selected waypoint, Select waypoint from opened CUP file, or select landable waypoint from near list Near.
+In this screen the pilot can navigate to a selected waypoint, Select a waypoint from the opened CUP file, or select a landable waypoint from the near list Near.

-5.6 Task screen
+5.6 Task Screen

-In this screen user can navigate to waypoints from a task, switching between them, edit task points and their zones.
-More on Ch.
-8.1.2
+In this screen the user can navigate to waypoints within a task, switching between them, edit task points and their zones.
+More in Section 8.1.2.